fergonco/fergonco.github.io/_drafts/2017-08-07-Traffic prediction based on public transport performance in Pays de Gex (IV).md

 ### Database model

-I will start by recalling quickly how the road network is stored in the database.
+I will start by recalling quickly how the public transport network is stored in the database.
 The following diagram shows the relevant database model.

 ![](/assets/tpg/network-database-model.png)